riccardoscandariato/riccardoscandariato.github.io/service.md

 <ul>
 	<li>International Workshop on Bots in Software Engineering (BotSE 2019)</li>
 	<li>PC Member of the International Conference on Software Architecture (ICSA 2019)</li>
+	<li>Track Organizer at the Euromicro Conference on Software Engineering and Advanced Applications (SEAA 2019)</li>
 	<li>PC Member of the International Conference on Software Engineering (ICSE 2019) Doctoral Symposium</li>
 	<li>PC Member of the International Conference on Software Engineering (ICSE 2019) Poster Track</li>
 	<li>PC Member of the International Workshop on Privacy Engineering (IWPE 2019)</li>